developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### VerifyClientCertificate
-**Applies only to Android devices**.
+**Applies to Android devices only**.
 Configures app to ignore ClientCertificate requests from a server.
 Enterprise Browser by default looks for a client certificate in the certificate store whenever a server requests that EB present a client certificate.
-Setting this value to "0" causes the EB app to ignore such requests. **NOTE**: Setting this flag to false (value of "0") might result in an SSL protocol error.
+Setting this value to "0" causes the EB app to ignore such requests. **NOTE: Setting this tag to "0" might result in an SSL protocol error**.

 **Possible Values**:

-* 0
+* 0 Disable client certificate verification
-* 1
+* 1 Enable client certificate verification

 #### Example
 	:::xml